nkululeko111/e-commerce-admin-dashboard/README.md

 1. Visit the login page and enter your credentials.
 2. Upon successful login, a token is stored in local storage and the user is redirected to the dashboard.
-3. The app uses an Auth Guard to ensure only logged-in users can access certain routes.
+3. The app uses an Auth Guard to ensure only logged-in users can access certain routes. or

+For the FakeStore API, the default credentials are:

+Username: mor_2314

+Password: 83r5^_

 ### Product Management
 - Navigate to the **Products** section to view all available products.